mark-mcdermott/xun/README.md

 ## Dev Process

-I vibe coded this in Claude Code in about a week's worth of evenings/weekends, using the Playwright MPC server to have Claude check its own work.
-Then I went back and reviewed everything line by line and researched the parts I didn't understand.
+I vibe-coded this in Claude Code in about a week's worth of evenings/weekends, using the Playwright MPC server to have Claude check its own work.

 ## License

-Private project - not open source.
+MIT License - see [LICENSE](LICENSE) for details.

 ## Status